KoBeWi/Godot-Text-Database/README.md

 ## Basic usage

-`TextDatabase` class inherits Reference.
+`TextDatabase` class inherits RefCounted.
 The simplest usage goes like this:
 ```GDScript
 var database = TextDatabase.new()
 database.load_from_path("res://MyData.cfg")